Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-1083-unique-project-slugs.md

 #### Background

 The `project.name` field is human-readable, but not unique.
-The `project.id` is a 36 character long UUID that unique, but not human-readable.
+The `project.id` is a 36 character long UUID that is unique, but not human-readable.

 #### Proposal

 Add a `slug` field to `project` that is both human-readable and unique across all projects.
+For more information on URL Slugs: https://en.wikipedia.org/wiki/Clean_URL#Slug

 ## Implementation View